 SoftBank-backed OneConnect set to raise $312 mln in U.S. IPO - source

-NEW YORK, Dec 12 (Reuters) - Ping An Insurance's OneConnect Financial Technology OCFT.K is set to raise around $312 million in its U.S. initial public offering (IPO) on Thursday, according to a person familiar with the matter.
+NEW YORK/SYDNEY, Dec 12 (Reuters) - Ping An Insurance Co's2318.HK OneConnect Financial Technology OCFT.K is set to raise around $312 million in its U.S. initial public offering on Thursday, according to two people familiar with the matter.

-OneConnect priced around 31.2 million American depositary shares (ADS) in its IPO at $10, compared to a price range lowered on Wednesday to $9 to $10 per share and a goal of selling 26 million ADS.
+OneConnect is selling around 31.2 million American depositary shares (ADS) at $10.
+Earlier this month, it had aimed to sell 36 million ADS at a price between $12 to $14 per share range but on Wednesday lowered its to $9 to $10 per share and set a goal of selling 26 million ADS.

 ((joshua.franklin@thomsonreuters.com; +1 646-223-6356; Reuters Messaging: joshua.franklin.thomsonreuters.com@reuters.net))